xenondevs/Docs/docs/nova/addon/worldgen/features/configurations/end-gateway.md

     1. Give the end gateway a chance of $^1/_{700}$ to spawn.
 Or in other words, the end gateway will spawn in 1 out of 700 chunks.
     2. Randomly offset the gateways in a square.
     3. Move the gateways to the surface.
-The static consant is equivalent to
+The static constant is equivalent to
        ```kotlin
        HeightmapPlacement.onHeightmap(Heightmap.Types.MOTION_BLOCKING)
        ```